 How does WebStorm differ from other JetBrains IDEs?

 Here are some general differences between WebStorm and other JetBrains IDEs:

 A simplified project model – This more refined feature set leaves WebStorm with a simplified project model.
 For example, WebStorm doesn’t rely on the module concept like IntelliJ IDEA does, nor does it require you to configure an interpreter to get started like PyCharm does.

-No built-in support for database tools and SQL – WebStorm doesn’t include built-in support for database tools and SQL, however, you can get it at an additional cost.
-For more information, see this blog post.
+No built-in support for Database Tools and SQL – WebStorm doesn’t include built-in support for database tools and SQL, however, you can get it at an additional cost.
+For more information, refer to this blog post.